oracle-livelabs/security/database/advanced/avdf-restructured/assess-discover.md

     - Drilldown into the bar showing **Risky privilege grants to PUBLIC**
         ![AVDF](./images/360-1b.png "AVDF - Security Insights - System privileges")

-    **Note**: Targets **sales_history** and **customer_orders** have system privileges/ roles granted to PUBLIC.
+    **Note**: Targets **Sales_history** and **Customer_orders** have system privileges/ roles granted to PUBLIC.
 Any privilege assigned to PUBLIC is effectively given to everyone, often far beyond what is necessary.
 It is safer to assign roles and privileges explicitly to specific users or groups based on well-defined requirements.

      - Click [**Security Insights**] to go back to the console.